 For students who work toward an AA, they take liberal arts or humanities courses along with classes in their concentration.
 Students working toward the AS degree typically take courses focused on the hard sciences, such as biology, mathematics, and chemistry.
 Both the AA and the AS degrees are recommended for students who want to pursue their bachelor’s degrees.

-Students working toward their applied degrees, the AAA and AAS, focus on their technical skills for certain careers.
-These degrees are for students who want to go directly into the job market after graduation.
+Students working toward their applied degrees, the AAA and AAS, focus on their technical skills for certain jobs.
+These degrees are for students who want to earn the qualifications they need to go directly into the job market after graduation.

 As with the above programs, the arts degree has a stronger emphasis on humanities courses while science degrees emphasize the hard sciences.
 In either case, you’ll be taking more hands-on and practical coursework, compared to the more theoretical coursework offered in the other degree programs.